 The occupation of a U.S. Deputy Marshal courted constant danger, so much so that between 1872 and 1896, over 100 deputies died enforcing the law throughout the territory.

-Into this dangerous midst, a number of men made names for themselves — men such as Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.
-More quietly, a few other deputies also made names for themselves, because they were women.
+Into this dangerous midst, a number of men made names for themselves, such as Heck Thomas, Bass Reeves, Bill Tilghman, Chris Madsen, and dozens of others.
+More quietly, a few other deputies also made names for themselves because they were women.

 One of these brave women was F.M.
-Miller, who was appointed as a U.S. Deputy Marshal out of the federal court at Paris, Texas in 1891.
-At the time she was commissioned, she was the only female deputy known to work in Indian Territory.
-History makes several mentions of her serving as a guard at the federal jail at Guthrie, Oklahoma under fellow U.S. Deputy Marshall Ben Campbell.
+Miller, appointed as a U.S. Deputy Marshal out of the federal court at Paris, Texas, in 1891.
+When she was commissioned, she was the only female deputy known to work in Indian Territory.
+History makes several mentions of her serving as a guard at the federal jail at Guthrie, Oklahoma, under fellow U.S. Deputy Marshall Ben Campbell.
 She was also known to have accompanied Campbell on all his trips.

-During her tenure, she was mentioned in several newspaper articles including the Fort Smith Elevator on November 6, 1891, that described here as: “a dashing brunette of charming manners.”
+During her tenure, she was mentioned in several newspaper articles, including the Fort Smith Elevator on November 6, 1891, that described her as: “a dashing brunette of charming manners.”
 The article continued by stating:

 Another article appeared a couple of weeks later in the Muskogee Phoenix on November 19, 1891, which said that she had the reputation of being a fearless and efficient officer and had locked up more than a few offenders.
 The article continued:

-Her most famous arrest occurred in March 1893 when she received a telegram from Grimes, instructing her to send a deputy to Oklahoma City to bring in two notorious outlaws named Reagan and Dolezal who were wanted for forgery.
-However, all the other deputies were out in the field so Curnutt stepped up to the responsibility.
-She quickly boarded a train for Oklahoma City and upon her arrival asked around for information on the fugitives.
+Her most famous arrest occurred in March 1893 when she received a telegram from Grimes instructing her to send a deputy to Oklahoma City to bring in two notorious outlaws named Reagan and Dolezal, who were wanted for forgery.
+However, all the other deputies were out in the field, so Curnutt took responsibility.
+She quickly boarded a train for Oklahoma City and, upon her arrival, asked around for information on the fugitives.
 She soon discovered that the two men were in a saloon and quickly made her way there.
 Upon her arrival, she asked a man on the street to go in and tell them that a lady needed to see them outside.

-When the two emerged, Ada read the warrants to them and stated that they were under arrest.
-Heavily armed, the two men laughed at the young woman and thinking it was a joke, allowed her to place handcuffs over their wrists.
-When the captives began to realize that the joke was on them, Curnutt announced to the crowd gathered around them that she was prepared to deputize every man to aide her, if needed.
-However, it was not necessary and she escorted them to the train station and telegraphed the marshal’s office in Guthrie that she was bringing them in.
-She was 24-years-old at the time.
+Ada read the warrants when the two emerged and stated that they were under arrest.
+Heavily armed, the two men laughed at the young woman and, thinking it was a joke, allowed her to place handcuffs over their wrists.
+When the captives began to realize the joke was on them, Curnutt announced to the crowd gathered around them that she was prepared to deputize every man to aide her if needed.
+However, it was not necessary, and she escorted them to the train station and telegraphed the marshal’s office in Guthrie that she was bringing them in.
+She was 24 years old at the time.
 The two forgers were soon tried and convicted.